Polishdudealan/mrover-workspace/beaglebone/gps/README.md

 ### NMEA Sentences
 NMEA Sentences, or National Marine Electronics Association Sentences, is a data standard that provide satellite data to GPS receivers.
 There are different types of sentences with different data, configurations, and datatypes.
 See resources below for more info.

+### Debugging
+No data will be found if the GPS antenna does not "see" any satellites.
+For best performance, a clear view of the sky will be needed for the antenna.

 ### Notes
 In receiving LCM messages, "GPSData" might be changed to "GPS" in the future.